 • Specialisterne NI is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
 Employment to this post is therefore subject to an Access NI Enhanced Check.

 • Specialisterne NI is an equal opportunities employer.

-• Interested applicants should send a Curriculum Vitae to:
+• Interested applicants should send a Curriculum Vitae and a Cover letter detailing how you meet the essential and desirable criteria to:

 Sharon Didrichsen, Manager, Specialisterne NI

 • Closing date for applications: 18 November 2020

 • For additional information regarding Specialisterne NI, visit https://www.specialisterneni.com or contact Sharon Didrichsen at email@example.com Mobile 07565 936191